tpsolana/tpsolana/README.md

   </details>

 ## BONK! dApp (February 2025)
-- Utilizing the Solana dApp Scaffold I created a basic website that allowed the user to overlay a GIF over their image and receive a new GIF.
+- Utilizing the Solana dApp Scaffold I created a website that allowed the user to overlay a GIF over their image and receive that new GIF.
-- Then I hooked up the button to wait for a successful transaction through our website before outputting the gif for the user.
+- I hooked this up to a button that prompted for a Solana transaction which output the gif for the user when successfully processed..
-- I also created a button that allowed the user to have a pre-programmed tweet about their experience sent to twitter.
+- Created a button that allowed the user to have a pre-programmed tweet about their experience sent to twitter.

 ## Bowling Game (February 2025)
 - Basic bowling game made with Java for my Agile Software Development class.